Police Work and Poor Health

 - Mood disorders

-What, then, can officers do to mitigate stress and its associated problems and increase their chances at a happy and healthy life?
-Here are a few tips from the National Institute of Occupational Safety and Health:
+To mitigate stress and its associated problems and improve chances at a happy and healthy life, the National Institute of Occupational Safety and Health suggested several steps:

-- When working shift work, allow yourself enough time to get adequate sleep between shifts.
+- When working nonstandard hours, allow yourself enough time to get adequate sleep between shifts.

 - Stay away from heavy foods and alcoholic beverages before going to sleep.